 Psychotherapy is often an integral component of a comprehensive treatment plan.
 Therapy may include:

-There are no guidelines for preventing bipolar disorder.
-Taking your daily medicine and following your treatment plan can help prevent future mood swings.
+There are no current guidelines to prevent bipolar disorder.
+Taking your daily medications and following your treatment plan can help prevent future mood swings.

 Depression and Bipolar Support Alliance